hsnlab/nffg/README.md

 ## Introduction

-Python-based implementation of Network Function Forwarding Graph used by ESCAPE.
+Python-based implementation of Network Function Forwarding Graph (NF-FG) used by ESCAPE.

 ## Requirements